tstachl/website/src/pages/posts/why-i-left-social-media.md

   - /images/dark-clouds-bright-spot.jpg
 description: "You know tech giants like Facebook and Google do not give too much about privacy.
 And if you're anything like me, you're wondering: »Why should I give a cr**?
 I have nothing to hide.« Here are some of my reasons making me care and why I ultimately deleted my profiles."
 category: freedom
+comments:
+  - { name: "Thomas", comment: "This is just a test comment to see what it looks like.", avatar: "https://avatars.dicebear.com/api/adventurer/6424e49c6af887cc8d0da2852709f3377e202ead.svg" }
+  - { name: "Thomas", comment: "This is just a test comment to see what it looks like.", avatar: "https://avatars.dicebear.com/api/adventurer/6424e49c6af887cc8d0da2852709f3377e202ead.svg" }
+  - { name: "Thomas", comment: "This is just a test comment to see what it looks like.", avatar: "https://avatars.dicebear.com/api/adventurer/6424e49c6af887cc8d0da2852709f3377e202ead.svg" }
+  - { name: "Thomas", comment: "This is just a test comment to see what it looks like.", avatar: "https://avatars.dicebear.com/api/adventurer/6424e49c6af887cc8d0da2852709f3377e202ead.svg" }
 ---

 Social Media is everywhere.
 It has become pervasive, spreading throughout every part of my digital life.
 And sadly, it doesn't stop there.